tim-schilling/deps/final/0010-new-governance.rst

 Voting process of the Technical Board
 -------------------------------------

-When a vote of the Technical Board is held, they SHALL use the following process:
+When a vote of the Technical Board is held, they use the following process:

 1. A proposal is proposed to the Steering Council in the form of a yes